antarctica/bas-style-kit-docs/site/_core/code.md

 Use the <code>&lt;code&gt;</code> tag to denote snippets of code.
 Any angle brackets will need escaping with `&lt;` and `&gt;`.

+**Heads up!** Inline code elements are not yet fully styled, but will be in the next version of the Style Kit.
+{: .alert .alert-info }

 {% example html %}
 <code>var foo = 'bar';</code>
 {% endexample %}